Mode of StudyFull-time

 This full, 3-year BA (Hons) Accounting with Finance degree is accredited by 3 accounting bodies and offers the quickest route to qualified accountant status for those who haven't yet done any higher education study.

 In this full, 3-year BA (Hons) Financial Management degree you combine your studies of finance with a broader understanding of business, looking at how finance works with other business sectors such as operations and people management.

 Portsmouth Business School is ranked 3rd in the UK for teaching power.

-Our teaching has been developed to maximise skills that employers are looking for.
-In our classes you'll engage in activities that both enhance your learning and develop your communication, presentation and team working skills.
+We've developed our teaching to maximise skills that employers are looking for.
+In our classes, you'll engage in activities that both enhance your learning and develop your communication, presentation and team working skills.
 Where appropriate, you'll use computer packages that are valued within the accounting and finance professions.

-We've listened to our students and they've told us that they want to keep some of the positive changes we've made to teaching and learning, so we're keeping a blended model which will include some online learning.
+We've listened to our students and they've told us they want to keep some of the positive changes we've made to teaching and learning, so we're keeping a blended and connected model which will include some online learning.
 Around 20% of your timetabled teaching will be online.

 The majority of your timetabled teaching will be face-to-face and will include:

 - practical workshops

 - guest speakers from the profession and industry